Amina Bouayach

-She first came to notice when, in 2006, she became the first woman elected as president of a major NGO in Morocco.
+In 2006, she became the first woman elected as president of a major NGO in Morocco.

 As president of the Moroccan Organization for Human Rights (OMDH), Bouayach worked on major human rights issues in her native country such as torture, refugees' and migrants' rights, women's rights, human trafficking, individual rights, and the abolition of the death penalty.

+During the Arab Spring she traveled on official missions to Tunisia and Libya.

-She was elected vice-president, then secretary general of the International Federation for Human Rights in 2010 and 2013 respectively.
+Bouayach was elected vice-president, then secretary general of the International Federation for Human Rights in 2010 and 2013 respectively.
 Then, in 2016, Bouayach served as the Moroccan Ambassador to Sweden and Latvia.

-During the Arab Spring Amina advocated for Human Rights and the abolition of the death penalty when she was in Tunisia and Libya.

 Career

-Bouayach was born in Tetouan on 10 December 1957 in a well-known Riffian family from Bni Bouayach, of the Ait Ouriaghel tribe, driven out of the Rif by the Spanish occupation.
-Her father, Hammadi Bouayach, was a lawyer, a political activist, a thinker and a Law professor at the University of Rabat, of which he became dean.
+Bouayach was born in Tetouan on 10 December 1957 to a well-known Riffian family from Bni Bouayach.
+Her family came from the Ait Ouriaghel tribe who were driven out of the Rif mountains by the Spanish occupation.
+Her father, Hammadi Bouayach, was a lawyer, a political activist, thinker and a law professor at the University of Rabat, of which he became dean.
 He was one of the very few selected to be part of a mission to study abroad in Cairo and Paris by Mohamed El-Mekki Naciri.
 Her grandfather was considered Abdelkrim el-Khattabi's right hand and most loyal general during the Rif War.

 She has a master's degree in economics from Mohammed V University in Rabat.

+Bouayach's work as an activist began in the 1980s, inspired by movements against the death penalty in South America.
+Many years later, she told a journalist in an interview that her advocacy for political prisoners began when her ex-husband, a Marxist–Leninist activist who she had married at a very young age, was arrested in 1976.

-Bouayach's work as an activist began in the 1980s defending Moroccan political prisoners, inspired by similar movements in South America, during the "Years of Lead", a period of political oppression and state violence in the 1970s and 1980s under King Hassan II.
-She was a founding member of the Moroccan Organisation for Human Rights (OMDH) in 1988, which in 1993 criticized the execution of a high-ranking security official.
+Bouayach started defending Moroccan political prisoners during the "Years of Lead," a period of political oppression and state violence in the 1970s and 1980s under King Hassan II.
+She was a founding member in 1998 of the Moroccan Organisation for Human Rights (OMDH), which in 1993 criticized the execution of a high-ranking security official.
 In 1994 the OMDH declared the death penalty a serious violation of human rights, and in that year, a royal decree of amnesty spared all death row inmates in Morocco.